intmus/intas19-20/_24-introduction-non-diatonic/dictation2.md

 ### A New Heptatonic Scale (7-Tone)

 In addition to the diatonic scale and its modes, we will study another heptatonic scale.
 The **Lydian Dominant** scale makes reference to the partials of the harmonic series.
+It is a feature of Tuvan throat singing, a folk music style in which singers project overtones above a fundamental pitch using their vocal technique, as we can hear in this week's Spotify playlist.
+It is also used by some composers in Western classical music.
 Its solfege is *do re mi fi sol la te do.* Use exact spellings.

 ![Lydian Dominant]({{ '/images/Unit24scales5.jpg' | relative_url }})